-This underlying liquidity matters, because it is the liquidity of the underlying assets that determines how market makers create the “spread.”
+This underlying liquidity matters because it is the liquidity of the underlying assets that determines how market makers create the “spread.”
 The spread is set such that it is profitable for the market maker.
 Market makers, specifically authorized participants (APs), can arbitrage differences between the net-asset-value (NAV) of an ETF and the value of the underlying ETF holdings.

-At every given point in the day, an AP is calculating the cost to buy the basket of securities that form an ETF, and the cost of selling a basket of securities that form an ETF.
+At every given point in the day, an AP calculates the cost to buy the basket of securities that form an ETF, and the cost of selling a basket of securities that form an ETF.
 They compare these two “theoretical” portfolios to the live net asset value of the ETF.

 Let’s work through an example so you can understand how these market makers think: